chandlerc/blog/content/slides/2026-memory-safety-deep-3/_index.md

   - There is more to the design than I will cover
   - I won't be covering how we arrived at this design, other models we considered, and why we prefer this approach.
   - There won't be much about implementing this design, we are coming to you early so we can incorporate your feedback while things are still flexible
-  - If we don't have time to finish answering your questions or you have feedback to deliver afterwards, hopefully your invitation to this presentation included some method to reach me.
-If not, I have a slide at the end of the presentation with contact info.
-- Don't feel bad dropping out now if this isn't what you are looking for.
-If that is the case, I really don't want to take 2 hours of your time.
-We will continue to engage with the community in a variety of ways.
-- I also would like to make clear that this is the result of a collaboration with multiple members of the Carbon team and community, many of whom are in this call.
+- I also would like to make clear that this is the result of a collaboration with multiple members of the Carbon team and community, not just me.

 {{% /note %}}